Essex in Ireland: Northern campaign

 Essex agreed and announced his intention, but he was suffering from a recurrent ailment, possibly a kidney stone, which may have restrained his enthusiasm.
 Others too had misgivings about the Queen's plan, since the rebels were secure on their western front, making an attack from the south deeply hazardous without a base in Lough Foyle.
 A council of war declared against the plan, but a month later the Queen delivered a furious censure to Essex, complaining bitterly that only 5,000 fighting men were available, and not twice that number.
 Concerns over a rumoured Spanish landing on the Isle of Wight in England made reinforcement of the Irish army impracticable, while hopes of peace talks with Archduke Albert, the Spanish governor of Flanders, may have caused Essex to suspect treason amongst the Queen's councillors.
-But seven days after the controversial council of war Essex set out for the north with the hopeful notion that, "if he [O'Neill] has as much courage as he pretendeth we will on one side or the other end the war."
+But seven days after the controversial council of war Essex set out for the north with the hopeful notion that, "if he [Hugh O'Neill, Earl of Tyrone] has as much courage as he pretendeth we will on one side or the other end the war."

-Essex departed Dublin on August 28, and the army was mustered three days later outside Kells, making up 3,700 foot and 300 horse.
-O'Neill's readiness to outflank him and attack the Pale restrained Essex from advancing further, and in a letter to the Queen ("weary with life") he explained that Kells should be the frontier garrison for the coming winter.
-On September 2 he marched to Ardee, where O'Neill was sighted with his army on the far side of the Lagan, "a mile and a half from our quarter, but a river and a wood between him and us".
+Essex departed Dublin on 28 August, and the army was mustered three days later outside Kells, making up 3,700 foot and 300 horse.
+Tyrone's readiness to outflank him and attack the Pale restrained Essex from advancing further, and in a letter to the Queen ("weary with life") he explained that Kells should be the frontier garrison for the coming winter.
+On 2 September he marched to Ardee, where Tyrone was sighted with his army on the far side of the Lagan, "a mile and a half from our quarter, but a river and a wood between him and us".
 The English claimed variously that the rebel leader had 10,000 foot and 1,000 horse, or 5,000 and 700.
 Heeding counsel not to engage because of the inferiority of his forces, Essex embattled the army and encamped on the left bank of the Lagan.
-O'Neill marched on the flank, keeping to the woods, while his horse-scouts stayed within sight.
+Tyrone marched on the flank, keeping to the woods, while his horse-scouts stayed within sight.

-The opposing commanders communicated with each other, and on September 6 Essex advanced with 2,000 foot and 300 horse.
-On sighting O'Neill he readied his army in the formation of a St Andrew's cross, with cavalry on either flank and to the rear.
+The opposing commanders communicated with each other, and on 6 September Essex advanced with 2,000 foot and 300 horse.
+On sighting Tyrone he readied his army in the formation of a St Andrew's cross, with cavalry on either flank and to the rear.
 The war council hoped for an Irish attack and determined not to take the initiative.
-The next day O'Neill's envoy told Essex his master sought the Queen's mercy, and proposed a meeting with Essex at the ford of Bellaclinthe on the river Glyde.
+The next day Tyrone's envoy told Essex his master sought the Queen's mercy, and proposed a meeting with Essex at the ford of Bellaclinthe on the river Glyde.